CindyX0/CS506Final_Project/README.md

 ![alt text](<Visualizations/Model 1 Visualizations/model1residualsatisfaction.png>)

-These residuals show how close the models  predicitons and actual results were.
+These residuals show how close the models  predictions and actual results were.

 **Model #2: K-means Clustering to uncover patterns in high performing relationships**